kizuna-org/asr/docs/dev/2025-06-20_github_provider_setup.md

 ## Overview

-This document describes the implementation of the GitHub provider in our Terraform configuration to manage GitHub resources for the kizuna-org organization.
+This document describes the implementation of the GitHub provider in our Terraform configuration for the kizuna-org organization.
+The primary purpose of this configuration is to enable pulling from GitHub Container Registry (GHCR) using a Personal Access Token with minimal permissions.

 ## Implementation Details